 The National Institute of Justice - the research, development and evaluation agency of the U.S. Department of Justice - is dedicated to improving knowledge and understanding of crime and justice issues through science.
 NIJ provides objective and independent knowledge and tools to reduce crime and promote justice, particularly at the state and local levels.

-COS is a service by subscription, and therefore available to the research community.
-The COS database contains information from federal and regional governments, foundations, professional societies, associations, and corporations.
+PIVOT is a service by subscription, and therefore available to the research community.
+The PIVOT database contains information from federal and regional governments, foundations, professional societies, associations, and corporations.

 NSF, The National Science Foundation